Scattering from compact objects: Debye series and Regge-Debye poles: Conclusions and outlook

 It is useful to contrast this behavior with the role played by the Debye series in the classical CAM treatment of Mie scattering~\cite{Nussenzveig:2006}.
 In that setting, the Debye series is often used to recast the scattering amplitude in a way that effectively bypasses the broad-resonance sector and accelerates convergence.
 In the compact-object problem studied here, by contrast, the Debye-series expansion does not remove the broad-resonance poles; instead, it separates exactly the surface-associated and interior-associated pole content, thereby allowing a direct attribution of angular features to distinct contributions.
 A further difference is that, whereas in the classical setting rainbow structures are commonly associated with higher Debye orders ($p=2$), the compact-object problem already exhibits a dominant rainbow-like signature in the first interior-transmission contribution ($p=1$), reflecting the structure of the curved-spacetime effective potential and the interplay between transmission at the surface and interior propagation.

 Several extensions follow naturally from the present work.
-A natural extension on the theoretical side would be a semiclassical analysis of the Regge--Debye spectrum.
+A natural extension on the theoretical side would be a semiclassical analysis of the Regge-Debye spectrum.
 In particular, it would be desirable to derive WKB-type asymptotic formulas for the different pole families identified here.
-In the neutron-star-like regime ($R>3M$), such an analysis should account separately for the surface-wave and broad-resonance branches, whereas in the ultracompact regime ($R<3M$) three distinct pole families are expected.
-Establishing these asymptotic descriptions would provide a deeper semiclassical interpretation of the Regge--Debye spectrum and of its role in shaping the scattering observables.
+In the neutron star-like regime ($R>3M$), such an analysis should account separately for the surface-wave and broad-resonance branches, whereas in the ultracompact regime ($R<3M$) three distinct pole families are expected.
+Establishing these asymptotic descriptions would provide a deeper semiclassical interpretation of the Regge-Debye spectrum and of its role in shaping the scattering observables.
 On the phenomenological side, it is natural to generalize the present scalar-field analysis to electromagnetic and gravitational perturbations, and to more realistic interior models (e.g., polytropic equations of state; see Ref.~\cite{Stratton:2019deq}).
-In that broader setting, the Debye--CAM framework may offer a systematic route to isolating interior-sensitive signatures in strong-field scattering, and hence to identifying robust scattering fingerprints of compact bodies.
+In that broader setting, the Debye-CAM framework may offer a systematic route to isolating interior-sensitive signatures in strong-field scattering, and hence to identifying robust scattering fingerprints of compact bodies.